FatCow, despite the whimsical name, also happens to be one of the oldest in the business.

 FatCow, unfortunately for all of us certainly lives up to their name (guess we shouldn’t be too surprised).

-Over the last 12 months, FatCow had an average page loading time of 948 ms. Moreover, as seen from the graph below, their speed has gone consistently slower every month.
+Over the last 12 months, FatCow had an average page loading time of 1068 ms. Moreover, they’ve been going gradually slower throughout the whole year.

 Considering that site speed has a large bearing on both search rankings and conversions, slow page loading times are a big drawback for any commercial website.